-Starting in August 2017, Uber’s share of the market excludes Uber Eats transactions.
+Starting in August 2017, Uber’s share of the market excludes most Uber Eats transactions, though some are indistinguishable from Uber rides.
 Other rideshare competitors include Via and Juno, which claim just a fraction of the market.
 This analysis excludes business spending.

-Lyft is strongest on the West Coast, where it’s closing in on Uber in several major metro areas.
-In San Francisco, Lyft currently brings in 41 percent of monthly rideshare spending, making it the company’s strongest metro area by market share among the top 15 regions for rideshare spending.
+The West Coast is one of Lyft’s strongest regions, while several of the metro areas where it’s most popular are in the Midwest.
+In San Francisco, Lyft brought in 40 percent of June rideshare spending, making it the company’s strongest metro area by market share among the top 15 most populous cities.

-As both companies enter the public market, Americans are increasingly likely to hail a Lyft.
+As both companies grapple with disappointing IPOs, Americans are increasingly likely to hail a Lyft.
 But, Uber still wins out on rider engagement.
 Riders who use both Uber and Lyft typically spend more on rideshare each year than riders who are loyal to a single service.
 And, on average, these riders who hail cars on both services spend more with Uber than Lyft.
-In the past year, the average rider of both Uber & Lyft spent $452 with Uber, 51 percent more than was spent on Lyft.
+In the past year, the average rider of both Uber & Lyft spent $457 with Uber, 52 percent more than was spent on Lyft.

 What lies down the road